 Likewise, if links are included on the site, they have to be large and spaced out enough to accommodate the imprecision of a finger.
 Sometimes scaling down the desktop site is not enough to make this accommodation.

 Are There Any Challenges to RWD?

 Users look for convenience and usability when visiting sites.
 Pay close attention to the many adjustable components of your site to increase responsivity, build trust, boost engagement, and increase site traffic.
+These components could include any and everything ranging from a Drupal development company to content to images to the platform on which you are choosing to host your website.
 RWD can certainly take your site into the modern era of web design.